MighTy-Weaver/mighty-weaver.github.io/_pages/research.md

 ## 2. ***DISCOS*: Bridging the Gap between Discourse Knowledge and Commonsense Knowledge**
 ### *(Supervisor: [Prof. Yangqiu Song](https://www.cse.ust.hk/~yqsong/), HKUST, Sep.
 2020 - Dec.
 2020)*

-* To be updated soon
+* We propose an alternative commonsense knowledge acquisition framework DISCOS (from DIScourse to COmmonSense), which automatically mines expensive complex commonsense knowledge from more affordable linguistic knowledge resources.
+* Experiments demonstrate that we can successfully convert discourse knowledge over eventualities from ASER, a large-scale discourse knowledge graph, into inferential if-then commonsense knowledge defined in ATOMIC without any additional annotation effort.
+* Further study suggests that DISCOS significantly outperforms previous supervised approaches in terms of novelty and diversity with comparable quality.
-* *Remark: The paper is published in Arxiv preprint and is under review at The Web Conference, 2021 (WWW2021)*
+* ***Remark: The paper is published in Arxiv preprint and is under review at The Web Conference, 2021 (WWW2021)***

 ## 3. **An application of smart meter data: Identification of inefficient air-conditioners by XGBoost model and Shapely Additive Explanations**
 ### *(Supervisor: [Prof. Zhongming Lu](https://facultyprofiles.ust.hk/profiles.php?profile=zhongming-lu-zhongminglu), HKUST, Jun.
 2020 - Now)*